 Studs needed = (wall length / stud OC (on center) spacing) + 1

 On center or OC spacing is the measurement between the center of one stud and the center of the second stud or two adjacent studs.
 Remember to measure from the center of two studs, not from the end!

+Understanding the distinction between these construction methods is crucial when planning a project, as it directly impacts the building’s strength and longevity.
 This system takes less time and requires less effort than traditional building techniques, but it requires more attention when hanging furniture or pictures.